vaneeic/chat-to-markdown/README.md

 This Visual Studio Code extension converts a chat session exported from the GitHub Copilot extension into a Markdown document.
 The extension reads JSON data from the active window and generates a Markdown document in a new window.

+This whole project has been created using the help of Github Copilot.

 ## Features

 1. **Active Window Reading**: The extension reads JSON data from the active window in Visual Studio Code.
 The JSON data should be an export from a chat session with the GitHub Copilot extension.